Timelapser/Unity-Improved-Timers/README.md

 An extensible Timer solution for Unity Game Development.
 Timers are self managing by injecting a Timer Manager class into Unity's Update loop.

-Updated with an option for unscaled time.
+Updated fork with an option for unscaled time and easy hooks for finished timers.

 ## Example Usage